-Dr. Chul Hyun Park and Dr. Robert C. Richards, Jr., are leading research efforts for the first Arkansas Civic Health Index, a report that will show the current status of civic engagement in Arkansas and provide tangible recommendations on how to improve citizen engagement in the state.
+Dr. Chul Hyun Park and Dr. Robert C. Richards, Jr., led research efforts for the first Arkansas Civic Health Index, a report that shows the current status of civic engagement in Arkansas and provides tangible recommendations on how to improve citizen engagement in the state.

-The Arkansas Civic Health Index report will be completed in partnership with the National Conference on Citizenship, a federally chartered nonprofit organization that works with U.S. states and municipalities to publish these reports using special data from the U.S. Census Bureau.
+The Arkansas Civic Health Index report was completed in partnership with the National Conference on Citizenship, a federally chartered nonprofit organization that works with U.S. states and municipalities to publish these reports using special data from the U.S. Census Bureau.

 Additional partner organizations include Engage Arkansas, Arkansas Community Foundation, Winthrop Rockefeller Foundation, Americans for Prosperity Foundation, Winthrop Rockefeller Institute, Central Arkansas Library System, Arkansas Peace and Justice Memorial Movement, and Investing in Black Futures.